Tigres UANL: CONCACAF Champions League 2020

 UANL won the 2020 CONCACAF Champions League, defeating LAFC 2–1.

 Campeones Cup

 The team won the inaugural edition that was hosted by Toronto FC at BMO Field in Toronto on 19 September 2018.
+They would make their second appearance in the cup five years later, deafting LAFC on peanlties in 2023, becoming the first team in Campeones Cup history to win it more than once.
+As of 2023, Tigres are still the only Mexican side to have won the competition.

+Leagues Cup

+Tigres have made 2 appearances in Leagues Cup.
+They were invited to the inaugural edition in 2019 (this iteration had 8 only teams competing), making it to the final but losing to Cruz Azul.
+In 2023, as part of the expanded field of 47 teams (containing all clubs from Liga MX and MLS), Tigres were placed in the West 1 group with MLS sides Portland Timbers and San Jose Earthquakes.
+The club won both group matches and advanced to the knockout round, where they then defeated Vancouver Whitecaps in the round of 32 before ultimately falling to Monterrey in the round of 16 at Shell Energy Stadium in Houston in a match marred by late game controversy.

 2020 FIFA Club World Cup

 By winning the 2020 CONCACAF Champions League, Tigres qualified for the 2020 FIFA Club World Cup in Qatar.
 In the first game, Tigres defeated Ulsan Hyundai by a 2–1 scoreline.
 Tigres won 1–0 in their semi-final fixture against Palmeiras, despite the efforts of goalkeeper Weverton.
 Tigres became the first CONCACAF team to reach a final in the FIFA Club World Cup, where they lost 1–0 to FC Bayern Munich.
 André-Pierre Gignac scored all of Tigres' three goals, finished as top goal scorer of the cup and achieved the Adidas Silver Ball for the Cup's second best player, behind Robert Lewandowski.

 Culture

 Colours

 Since the foundation of the club in 1960, its distinctive colors are light gold and dark blue.
 In the home jersey, light gold is always predominant over dark blue, but in the away jersey, it is the opposite, the dark blue is predominant.
 The third colour has been inconsistent, sometimes presented as black, white, red, green, copper or dark gold.